PCDevSecOps/ThalesGroup-crypto11/README.md

 -----------------------------

 You must know that tpm2-pkcs11 is much more limited than other libraries like softhsm2 for cryptographic operations.
-The absence of the `C_GenerateKey` function support in tpm2-pkcs11 library is one example of the limitations.
+The absence of the `C_GenerateKey` function in the tpm2-pkcs11 library is one example of the limitations.
-As a consequence, all the tests involving the creation of keys will be skipped.
+However, some of the tests have been modified to support the tpm2-pkcs11 library's specificities.

 To test with a TPM, you need to :

 - install a virtual TPM or use a TPM on your machine
 - install the `libtpm2_pkcs11` library
+- create all the keys you need for the unit tests in the TPM (since C_Generate key is not supported)

 Configure :